bwkimmel/mcstrings/README.md

     WARNING: This command will modify your world in-place.
 You should make a backup of your world before proceeding.

-The `patch` command patches strings from a CSV file as described above into a Minecraft world.
+The `patch` command patches strings from a CSV file into a Minecraft world.
+See [Strings File Format](#strings-file-format) below.
 Strings in the world that are not present in the CSV file are left unmodified.

   `mcstrings patch -strings <csv_file> <world>`